We have five factories and 19 years of experience in plant extracts

 2. Functional Food Ingredients:

-As a functional food ingredient, Lycopene is incorporated into products that aim to provide specific health benefits beyond basic nutrition.
+As a functional food ingredient, lycopene is incorporated into products that aim to provide specific health benefits beyond basic nutrition.
 These can include fortified cereals, energy bars, and health supplements that target heart health, skin protection, and immune system support.

 3. Beverages: